Francis and the Lights

 Francis and the Lights is an American music project created by Francis Farewell Starlite.
 The term "and the Lights" refers both to the lights on a stage and pixels on a computer screen.
 Francis Farewell Starlite (born Abe Morre Katz-Milder, June 14, 1981) is an American musician, record producer, singer, songwriter, and dancer.
 He is primarily a vocalist and pianist and is often credited by the Francis and the Lights name for his solo work.
 He is a frequent collaborator of artists and producers such as Kanye West, Justin Vernon, Cashmere Cat, Chance the Rapper, Nico Segal, Frank Ocean, and Banks.

 His music is characterized by a heavy use of electronically produced beats.
 During live performances, his vocals are backed by pre-produced tracks with the assistance of a DJ, while Francis uses a synthesizer at times.
 Past performances have included a live band, as depicted in several older music videos.
 Francis and the Lights released his debut studio album, Farewell, Starlite!, on September 24, 2016.

 Biography

 Early life and education

 Starlite was born Abe Morre Katz-Milder on June 14, 1981, in Oakland, California.
 He was raised in Berkeley and attended Berkeley High School, where he befriended future collaborators and Francis and the Lights members Rene Solomon and Jake Schreier.
 In 1999, Starlite enrolled at Wesleyan University in Middletown, Connecticut, where he became friends with future collaborator Jake Rabinbach.
 Starlite ultimately dropped out in 2002.
-MGMT's Andrew VanWyngarden and Benjamin Goldwasser also attended Wesleyan at the same time.
+MGMT's Andrew VanWyngarden and Ben Goldwasser also attended Wesleyan at the same time.